-TO THE MANOR BORN Above: Duke's Newport, Rhode Island, estate, Rough Point.
-Opposite, clockwise from top left: Tirella in the early 1950s; Duke at Duke Gardens, Hillsboro.
-New Jersey, 1968; Duke in an undated alamour portrait: Tirella with actress Sharon Tate in Big Sur in the mid-'6Os; Duke returning from a trip abroad 1966.
+TO THE MANOR BORN Above: Duke's Newport, Rhode Island, estate, Rougl Point.
+Opposite, clockwise from top left: Tirella in the earl 1950s; Duke at Duke Gardens, Hillsboro.
+New Jersey, 1968; Duke in an undated alamour portrait: Tirella with actress Sharon Tate in Big Sur in the mid-'60s; 1966.
 (Background: harborside at Newport.)

 1943, Tirella enlisted in the Army and shipped off to Europe, earning a Bronze Star for his service in the Battle of the Bulge.

 Once he returned Stateside, he took a job running the millinery department at Saks, creating hats for gossip doyennes Hedda Hopper and Louella Parsons.
 A talented interior designer as well, he was soon working on the houses of the well heeled and landing occasional parts in films.
 Tirella refurbished Peggy Lee's L.A. home and created Elizabeth Taylor's beach house for the 1965 Hollywood production The Sandpiper.
 Vogue even ran a piece featuring his design for the kitchen at Falcon Lair, the Duke mansion in Benedict Canyon, once owned by Rudolph Valentino.